culinarycam/matching-hexadecimal-values/gist.md

 ### Character Escapes

+A Character Escape is repersented by a "\".
+It escapes a character that would otherwise be interperated literally.
+For example, the open curly bracket ({) is used to begin a quanitifier, but by adding a backslash before the bracket (\{), it means that the regex should look for the open curly bracket charcater instead of the beginning to define a quantifier.

 ## Author

 A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)